arendunn/arendunnphotography/README.md

-# arendunnphotography
+# Aren Dunn Photography's Landing Page
-Landing page for Aren Dunn Photography
+This is a landing page for Aren Dunn Photography.